 What is your proudest moment at your current company?

-What’s your best advice for people who stutter striving to achieve career success?
+What’s your best advice for people who stutter just entering the workplace and for those in a career striving to achieve greater success?